Blazemeter/taurus/site/dat/docs/Selenium.md

 ## Appium

-[Appium](http://appium.io) is a tool for testing naitive mobile applications.
+[Appium](http://appium.io) is a tool for testing native mobile applications.
 Taurus supports only python scripts for appium in Selenium executor.
 Additionally, you can use taurus services to run [Appium server](Services.md#Appium-Loader) and [Android emulator](Services.md#Android-Emulator-Loader).
 There is typical example of usage: